null

 Clarity Grade that Masks Inclusions

-Usually, cushion cuts with a clarity grade higher than SI2 will appear eye-clean.
+Usually, cushion cuts with a clarity grade higher than SI2 appear eye-clean.
 Because clarity depends on brilliance, the superior sparkle and fire in the cushion brilliant make it better at hiding imperfections than the other variations.
 What does this imply?
 For a cushion brilliant, one can go lower on the clarity scale as the brilliance will distract the eye from noticing inclusions.
-On the other hand, the lower sparkle in the cushion modified necessitates choosing stones higher in the clarity scale to get a stone with no visible imperfections.
+On the other hand, the lower sparkle in the cushion modification necessitates choosing stones higher in the clarity scale to get a stone with no visible imperfections.

 The imperfections in an emerald cut diamond are easily noticeable because of its large open, transparent table.
 Because of this, only stones with a clarity grade of VS2 or higher will have no imperfections visible to the naked eye.
 We would recommend VVS diamonds for emerald cut.